MARKET VOLATILITY

 Over long periods of time, stocks have tended to move steadily higher, but history tells us that stock market declines are an inevitable part of investing.
 The good news is that corrections (defined as a 10% or more decline), bear markets (an extended 20% or more decline) and other challenging patches haven’t lasted forever.

-The S&P 500 Index has typically dipped at least 10% about once every 18 months, and 20% or more about every six years, according to data from 1954–2023.
+The S&P 500 Index has typically dipped at least 10% about once every 18 months, and 20% or more about every six years, according to data from 1954 to 2024.
 While past results are not predictive of results in future periods, each downturn has been followed by a recovery and, over time, a new market high.

 2. Time in the market matters, not market timing